kikagaro/Terraform-Git-Versioning/README.md

 ## What does this do?
 This module makes use of a "null_resource" within terraform to run a command within your local git directory.
-The command interacts with Git in your local repo directory.
-It performs the following:
+The command interacts makes use of your git tags and prepares it for use within Terraform.

+Command being ran:
 ```commandline
 (git describe --tags --exact-match || git describe --tags || git symbolic-ref -q --short HEAD) 2> /dev/null | tr -d '\n' > ./version.txt
 ```